IndeemaSoftware/QSimpleScada/README.md

     void createQMLObject(QString path);
 ```

-Next just make your controller editable or static.
-That depends on your needs.
+4. Define the editable or static type for your controller:
 ```cpp
     mController->setEditingMode(true);
 ```

-Now just puth controllwe widget to you central widget
+5. Include your controller widget to you central widget:
 ```cpp
    QGridLayout *mainLayout = new QGridLayout(ui->centralWidget);
    mainLayout->addWidget(mController);
 ```

 Now your board controller is initialized.
-Next steps are setting ups widget resources.
+Next steps are setting up the widget resources.
 We’ve also developed a EEIoT library with a set of preconfigured widgets.
 You can download it at https://github.com/IndeemaSoftware/EEIoT and try it out as a start.
-Read wiki page to know rules on [how to create qml widgets that can be used by QSimpleScada](https://github.com/IndeemaSoftware/QSimpleScada/wiki/How-to-create-QML-Widgets)
+Read wiki page to know the rules on [how to create qml widgets that can be used by QSimpleScada](https://github.com/IndeemaSoftware/QSimpleScada/wiki/How-to-create-QML-Widgets)

-To use a widget collection:
+**To use a widget collection**:
-Call the function with url to QML resources to let the controller know the location of QML widgets:
+Call the function with QML resources url to let the controller know the location of QML widgets:
 ```cpp
     QMLConfig::instance.appendQMLPath(:/com/indeema/eeiot/EEIoT/);
 ```
-Path :/com/indeema/eeiot/EEIoT/ is added by default so you don't need to add it manually.
-If you call appendQMLPath with different path to EEIoT it will replace default path.
-Also you can add your custom widgets.
+Path ```:/com/indeema/eeiot/EEIoT/``` is added by default, so you don't need to add it manually.
+If you call ```appendQMLPath``` with different path to EEIoT, it will replace the default path.
+Also you can add your own custom widgets.

 You can use our simple editor to create your first dashboard https://github.com/IndeemaSoftware/QSimpleScadaSample